CraboJado/Liting_QIU_Groupomania/readme.md

 2. configuration at Backend:
     1. execute mysql scripts to create necessary tables in advance
     2. create .env file in server folder to configurate the necessary environement variables, please refer to the .env_example file
+    3. create 'public' folder
+    4. create 'images' folder inside public folder
-    3. run  'npm i or npm install' to install necessary dependencies at server folder
+    5. run  'npm i or npm install' to install necessary dependencies at server folder
-    4. after all dependencies are installed, run 'node server or nodemon server' to start the server
+    6. after all dependencies are installed, run 'node server or nodemon server' to start the server

 3. configuration at Frontend:
     1. create .env file in client folder and configurate the necessary environement variable as below :